Cut Carbon Emissions by changing your Hot Water Cylinder Timer | Guernsey Electricity

 The main takeaway

-In summary, there’s no need to heat direct hot water cylinders all day because modern systems are designed to be efficient and well-insulated, meaning you can save energy and significantly reduce your carbon footprint.
+There's also no need to heat direct hot water cylinders all day because modern systems are designed to be efficient and well-insulated, meaning you can save energy and significantly reduce your carbon footprint.

 And if you feel you need to heat your water shortly before using it, remember your hot water cylinder is designed to retain heat, so it should be ready to use when you need it in the morning and evening even if it’s set to heat from 11pm.